straysheep-dev/packer-configs/ubuntu-2204-server/README.md

 - [github.com/shantanoo-desai/packer-ubuntu-server-uefi](https://github.com/shantanoo-desai/packer-ubuntu-server-uefi/blob/main/templates/ubuntu.pkr.hcl)
 - [HashiCorp QEMU Builder Examples](https://developer.hashicorp.com/packer/integrations/hashicorp/qemu/latest/components/builder/qemu#basic-example)

-The idea for this template was based on the work documentated under [github.com/canonical/autoinstall-desktop](https://github.com/canonical/autoinstall-desktop/blob/main/autoinstall.yaml), which is an excellent reference but is outdated.
-You don't need to uninstall anything (it's a preference to leave the server utilities installed on the desktop environment) and the default snaps are now installed automatically with the `ubuntu-desktop-minimal` package.

 > [!TIP]
 > With Packer, it's often easier to use Packer itself (and cloud-init) to simply install the VM with as few modifications as possible, and then configure it later with the various provisioners.
 Cloud-init in particular can be very tricky to work with when combined with Packer.

 ## Usage

-This will build an Ubuntu 22.04 server and convert it into a full desktop environment.
+This will build an Ubuntu 22.04 server.
 It does this with two files.

-- `ubuntu-2204.pkr.hcl` is a "template" containing all of the packer, source, and build blocks referencing the `variables.pkr.hcl` file.
+- `ubuntu-2204-server.pkr.hcl` is a "template" containing all of the packer, source, and build blocks referencing the `variables.pkr.hcl` file.
 - `variables.pkr.hcl` defines all of the unique values to build the VM.